 On March, 24, 2017, the Company, Mitratel, Sigma, GSD, and Telin entered into several credit agreements with BRI, BNI, and Bank Mandiri with total facilities amounting to Rp1,000 billion, Rp2,005 billion and Rp1,500 billion, respectively.
-As of June 30, 2022, the unused facility for Bank Mandiri amounted to Rp5 billion.
+As of September 30, 2022, the unused facility for Bank Mandiri amounted to Rp5 billion.

 On February 26, 2018, the Company entered into a credit agreement with Bank Mandiri with total facilities amounting to Rp775 billion.
-As of June 30, 2022, all facilities had been used.
+As of September 30, 2022, all facilities had been used.

 On February 26, 2018, the Company entered into a credit agreement with BNI with total facilities amounting to Rp825 billion.
-As of June 30, 2022, all facilities had been used.
+As of September 30, 2022, all facilities had been used.

-On March 27, 2018 and May 23, 2019, the Company and Mitratel entered into several credit agreements with MUFG Bank and BRI with total facilities amounting to Rp800 billion and Rp200 billion, respectively.
-As of June 30, 2022, all facilities had been used.
+On March 27, 2018, the Company and Mitratel entered into a credit agreement with MUFG Bank with total facilities amounting to Rp800 billion.
+As of September 30, 2022, all facilities had been used.

 On January 15, 2019, the Company, Infomedia, Telin, Telkom Infra, Telkomsat, and Sigma entered into a credit agreement with BTPN with total facilities amounting to Rp628 billion.
-As of June 30, 2022, the unused facility for BTPN amounted to Rp538 billion.
+As of September 30, 2022, the unused facility for BTPN amounted to Rp538 billion.